 - Triple X syndrome (XXX)

-New technology allows us to analyze this DNA directly from the mother’s blood and screen for chromosomal abnormalities.
-The NIPT test requires taking a small maternal blood sample. cfDNA in the maternal blood is then analysed with our proprietary genetic sequencing technology and bioinformatics pipelines to screen for any chromosomal abnormality in the fetus.
+New technology allows us to analyze this DNA directly from the mother's blood and screen for chromosomal abnormalities. cfDNA is then analyzed with our proprietary genetic sequencing technology and bioinformatics pipelines to screen for any chromosomal abnormality in the fetus.
 If any abnormality is present, small excesses or deficits in counts of the affected chromosome can be detected.

 What is NIPT testing?

 Our DNA carries all the genetic information we require for normal health and development.
 It exists in our cells as 23 pairs of chromosomes.
 During pregnancy, chromosomal abnormalities can arise in the developing baby as a result of incorrect egg or sperm formation, or during the earliest stages of the baby's development.
 These chromosomal abnormalities can significantly affect a baby's health and well-being, and it is important to identify any abnormalities as early as possible.
 NIPT delivers a clear positive or negative result for chromosomal abnormalities, where an extra copy of one chromosome is present (Trisomy).
 Down syndrome, the most common chromosomal abnormality can be detected with an accuracy rate of >99,9%.

 - Maternal age 35 years or older at delivery

 - Contraindications for invasive prenatal testing, such as placenta prevail, risk of miscarriage, HBV infection, etc.